talkohavy/guides/docs/programming/devops/helm.md

 **- Description:**

-This command lists all of the releases for a specified namespace (uses current namespace context if namespace not specified).
+This command **lists all the releases** for a specified namespace (uses current namespace context if namespace not specified).

 <br/>